You Voted Yes! Conexus, Cornerstone, and Synergy Credit Unions Are Merging!

 Once the new credit union is established, we will offer low to no-fee options that are accessible to all.
 Cornerstone Credit Union, on its own, will not offer a No Fee Account.

-Pending member approval of the merger, the three credit unions will spend the rest of 2025 planning for integration.
+The three credit unions will spend the rest of 2025 planning for integration.
 It is unlikely members will see immediate changes and when we are ready and confident to start transition with our members, we will be with you every step of the way.

 Today, only Conexus Credit Union offers this product.
 Through integration, the new credit union will offer this option to all members.